google/googletest/googletest/docs/advanced.md

 Repeat the tests whose name matches the filter 1000 times.
 ```

-If your test program contains [global set-up/tear-down](#global-set-up-and-tear-down) code, it
+If your test program contains
+[global set-up/tear-down](#global-set-up-and-tear-down) code, it will be
-will be repeated in each iteration as well, as the flakiness may be in it.
-You
+repeated in each iteration as well, as the flakiness may be in it.
+You can also
-can also specify the repeat count by setting the `GTEST_REPEAT` environment
+specify the repeat count by setting the `GTEST_REPEAT` environment variable.
-variable.

-**Availability**: Linux, Windows, Mac.

 ### Shuffling the Tests